 Here is where that cashmere sweater will really work for you, as it pairs well with both skirts and trousers, upping the glam level, while – crucially – upping your body warmth.

 Pro tip: Don’t forget the old French style adage: remove one accessory.
-That’s it.
 Do you really need to wear a necklace and earrings?
 Just wear one and walk out into the city for Paris winter style and confidence, as if you made no effort at all.

 What’s the weather like in Paris in winter?

-The coldest months in France‘s capital city of Paris are usually from October until March.
+The coldest months in France‘s capital city of Paris are usually from November until March.
 But being Europe, the weather is unpredictable.

 While Paris in October is normally cold, you may occasionally find it is still enjoying the tail-end of a hot summer with daytime temperatures reaching 18°C (64°F).